 on those living in the land of the shadow of death

 a light has dawned

-This Christmas, celebrate the great light that shines out from the manger.
+This Christmas, celebrate the coming of that great light.
 Like the shepherds and Magi, come and worship him.
 And then, like the shepherds, tell everyone you meet about what you have experienced of the light.
-Honor Him today as Lord and God!
 Let the light of Christ shine out into the darkness that is enveloping our world.